-Some vehicles have displays systems that can present safety information such as a searchable owner's manual, which can provide critical information when and where it is needed, such as what to do replace a blown tire.
+Some vehicles have display systems that can present safety information such as a searchable owner's manual, which can provide critical information when and where it is needed, such as what to do replace a blown tire.
 It could include video on how to properly install child safety seats and specific warnings to front seat passengers not to recline when the vehicle is in motion.

-6.3.
-Detectors/sensing devices
+6.3 Detectors/Sensing Devices